The American justice system is not perfect, and mistakes are made.

 Attorneys Experienced with Motions to Set Aside Convictions Pursuant to MCR 6.500

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has experience filing motions for post-judgment motions, including Motions for Relief from Judgment, and we are routinely successful.
-Although a 6.500 motion is almost always an uphill battle and difficult to win, we can provide a client with the best possible chances of success.
+Although a 6.500 motion is almost always an uphill battle and challenging to win, we can provide a client with the best possible chances of success.
+Call us for a free consultation today, and we will find a way to help you!

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.